New Jersey Online Gambling News

 Gambling in Atlantic City

 Johnson wasn’t a completely negative influence on Atlantic City, though.
-He directed the construction of the Atlantic City Convention Hall, now known as Boardwalk Hall, which was completed in 1929.
+He directed the construction of the Atlantic City Convention Hall, now known as Boardwalk Hall, completed in 1929.
 Over the years, it has hosted scores of notable events, including every Miss America pageant from 1929 to 2006.

 Rampant criminal activity in Atlantic City during this era led to a changing image for the once-family friendly beach resort town.
 Danger and corruption became Atlantic City’s new descriptors.
 This negative reputation couldn’t have come at a worse time.